jembi/openhim-mediator-mapping/docs/Setup.md

 curl --request POST --header "Content-Type: application/json" --data '{"key1":"value1", "key2":"value2"}' http://localhost:3003/<path_configured_in_meta.json>
 ```

 Or you could setup channels on your OpenHIM instance corresponding to your endpoints and send requests through to the OpenHIM to track the transaction there.
+See [here](https://github.com/jembi/openhim-mediator-tutorial/blob/master/0_Starting_OpenHIM.md#step-5---testing-the-openhim-routing) for a quick OpenHIM tutorial.

 ## Docker